-The University of Nottingham is leading a new project to commission world-class large single cylinder engine testing facilities for academia and industry to accelerate disruptive high power decarbonised engine technologies and fuels from within the UK.
+MariNH3 partners – University of Nottingham and University of Brighton – have won a new project to commission world-class large single cylinder engine testing facilities for academia and industry to accelerate disruptive high power decarbonised engine technologies and fuels from within the UK.

 With international recognition for disruptive engine research for lighter duty cars, vans and trucks, the UK now has clear opportunities to transfer this fundamental knowledge and skills from automotive to high power applications of marine, freight rail, off-road and stationary power generation.